Harbinger Down: Principal photography

+Release

+Theatrical

+Harbinger down was first released on August 7, 2015 in the United States before being released internationally later that year.

+Home and streaming

+The film was released on OTT platforms on December 5, 2016.

 Reception

 Harbinger Down was poorly received by critics.
 The review aggregator website Rotten Tomatoes reported that 38% of critics have given the film a positive review based on 8 reviews, with an average rating of 3.80 out of 10.

 Joe Leydon of Variety gave the film moderate praise, writing, "Made by and for aficionados of '80s-era sci-fi/horror thrillers, 'Harbinger Down' ranks somewhere between self-consciously cheesy SyFy Channel fare and better-than-average direct-to-video product in terms of production values, performance levels and overall ability to sustain interest while generating suspense.
 Theatrical exposure will be fleeting, but this small-budget, high-concept trifle could attract home-screen traffic if favorable word of mouth is sparked by the enthusiasm of genre-friendly websites and bloggers."
 Biologists Mark Blaxter and Arakawa Kazuharu note the film as an example of tardigrades having "rare but entertaining walk-on parts" in science fiction and fantasy.

+Joel Hike of LetterBoxd gave the film a 2.5/5 and says, "The film looks quite good, making good use of what I assume is a real ship as their set.
+The atmosphere and the cinematography are fine as well."

+Esme Gray of Triskaidekafiles, on October 8, 2025, said, "Overall, Harbinger Down is a flawed movie with a bunch of good ideas (Borrowed from some of the best horror movies made, to be honest, but like I said...), but is still worth seeing for a fun story with a new creature, and ends up being satisfying with its conclusion.
+I may not have fallen in love with the movie, but it still delivered on most of the promises of the initial concept.
+Harbinger Down is a worthy addition to the paranoia shapechanging alien monster genre, and worth your time."